cowburrs/cowburrs.github.io/README.md

-Me and my friend attempt to create our own website.
+Me and my friends attempt to create our own website.
 Watch us fail xDD